fabiankaegy/wizzard-server/gamelogic/readme.md

 For each round there are `n` number of Sub rounds. (`n` = number of cards each Player has )

 - The person whos turn its turrn it currently is in the main round will start the first subround.
-- Starting with that person each player has to provide an estimates of how manny wins they will have in that subround.
+- Starting with that person each player has to give a prediction of how manny wins they will have in that subround.
 - Once all players have given their prediction the first person will start by laying down their first card.
 - Turn b turn each player will play 1 card.
   - If the person has the color of the previous card thex have to play that card